 In a hearing where misconduct is claimed, the burden of proof is on the employer to prove misconduct.
 Although an employee may very well have made a mistake during his/her employment that led to the employer terminating that employee, the employer needs to show not merely that the employee was negligent but rather that the employee’s conduct rose to the level of constituting misconduct - which is a substantially higher burden.

-Individuals should realize that the Referee Hearings (which are usually conducted by telephone) are actual hearings with evidence taken and with there being numerous unwritten (or difficult to find) rules for how the hearings are conducted.
-The employer is frequently represented by either an attorney or by a non-attorney representative service, and so an employee who does not have a representative is at a decided disadvantage.
+Individuals should realize that the Referee Hearings (which are usually conducted by telephone) are actual hearings (mini-trials) with evidence taken and with there being numerous unwritten (or difficult to find) rules for how the hearings are conducted.
+The employer is frequently represented by either an attorney or by a non-attorney representative service, and so an employee who does not have a representative is at a substantial disadvantage.

 - Top 10 Tips for Success at Your Unemployment Hearing